tkaemming/kafkaesque/README.txt

   will fail.
 (This shouldn't be a practical concern, however -- at 10 million writes/second it would take around is around 10,424 days -- 28.5 years -- to hit this limit.
-Considering a more realistic write throughput -- around 12,000 writes/second, around as fast as I could publish 8 KB messages to a single server using a default Redis configuration on a Early 2015 MacBook Pro -- this would take about 23,800 years.)
+Considering a more realistic write throughput -- around 70,000 writes/second, around as fast as I could publish batches of 100 4 KB messages to a single server using a default Redis configuration on a Early 2015 MacBook Pro -- this would take about 4,080 years.)

 Durability
 ----------